Rural Municipality of Thompson

-Thompson is a rural municipality in the Pembina Valley Region of Manitoba, Canada.
+Thompson is a rural municipality (RM) in the Pembina Valley Region of Manitoba, Canada.
 It had a population of 1,259 according to the Canada 2006 Census.

 The RM was incorporated on 1 November 1908.
 It took its name from an early settler and its first postmaster, William Thompson.
 Thompson homesteaded on 5-5-6W in about 1874 and his home was central to the early community.
 The area was known locally as Thompsonville at that time.